mgeeky/tomcatWarDeployer/README.md

 That would be all I guess.

+### CHANGELOG
+* 19.07.16: Version 0.3: Added bind-shell & Reverse-shell functionality to provide user with direct access to the shell.

 ### TODO

 * ~~Implement bind & reverse tcp payload functionality as well as some pty to interact with it~~